CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Recruiter/index.md

 5. If you used AI, did it help?

 Write down your answers in your notebook.

+Please also open a PR and contribute your pitchdeck to this project.
+Add your pitchdeck to the Job, eg in Jobs/Company-Name/Pitchdeck/your-pitchdeck.

 > [!TIP]
 > This project is a living project and it belongs to you.
 It will run at least 12 times over the next two years and it should evolve as AI evolves.
 To improve this project, please open a ticket and/or submit a pull request to this website with your changes.